 How Long Can I Expect My Solar Batteries to Last

-Most solar power systems can last up to thirty years.
-Meanwhile, the life of solar panel batteries can last five to fifteen years, depending on several factors.
+Most solar power systems can last up to 30 years.
+Meanwhile, the life of solar panel batteries can last 5 to 15 years, depending on several factors.

 That said, if you can buy high-quality deep cycle batteries and keep them in tip-top shape, you can expect to replace your power bricks only once before replacing the solar system.